Athlete mid toes-to-bar movement on a steel pull-up rig in a CrossFit box with motion blur and dramatic backlighting

 • “Cindy” with T2B substitution — 20-min AMRAP of 5 pull-ups, 10 push-ups, 15 air squats.
 Swap pull-ups for toes-to-bar and you’ve got a brutal core variant that doubles as conditioning.
 Aim for 12+ rounds in 20 minutes.

-Scaling for beginners
+Scaling for Every Level

 • T2B → knees-to-elbows → hanging knee raise → lying leg raise